SMS vs. Email Marketing: Which Is More Effective?

 What Is SMS Marketing?

 It’s a simple way to directly get in touch and converse with your target audience.
+Purpose-built platforms like Subtext optimize for communications like these.

 What Is Email Marketing?

-The content in these emails can be anything from newsletters to promotional offers to product announcements and more.
-Like SMS marketing, you can segment your email contacts based on preferences and interests, or where they are in the sales funnel.
+Email marketing is a cornerstone of digital marketing that focuses on nurturing relationships through anything from newsletters to promotional offers to product announcements and more.
+As with SMS marketing, you can segment your email contacts based on preferences and interests, or where they are in the sales funnel.

 SMS Marketing vs. Email Marketing: 3 Factors Worth Considering